-Therapy for Trauma, Body Liberation, Perinatal Mental Health in Washington State
+Therapy in Washington State

-“When you reach out and touch other human beings, it doesn't matter whether you call it therapy or teaching or poetry.”
+it doesn't matter whether you call it therapy or teaching or poetry.”

 ― Audre Lorde

-The benefit of not relying on insurance is we can prioritize your needs and goals versus the requirements of the mental health insurance system—which I view as broken.
+• I am not contracted with insurance companies.
+The benefit of not relying on insurance is we can prioritize your needs and goals versus the requirements of the mental health insurance system—which is a broken system that can harm folks.

 However I also recognize that for many, utilizing insurance is a financial necessity.
 You may have "out-of-network" benefits as part of your insurance plan, which may reimburse you for part of my fee.